Confirm your region to continue browsing

 Unlocking ranch profitability and productivity with data John Bucholz, XH Land & Cattle Company

 When John Bucholz returned to his family’s ranch in 2020, he had a clear vision for its future.
-However, one major obstacle stood in his way: the ranch’s traditional data collection methods.
+However, one major obstacle stood in his way: the ranch’s traditional record keeping methods.
 For years, records were kept in notebooks to track animal weights, calving data, and grazing rotations.

 It was clear the ranch’s record keeping practices needed an upgrade.
-After a frustrating trial with a web-only record keeping software, John found the perfect fit with AgriWebb’s offline-compatible app and web-based livestock management platform that also integrated seamlessly with the technology he used to weigh his animals.
+After a frustrating trial with a web-only record keeping software, John found the perfect fit with AgriWebb’s offline-compatible livestock management software that also integrated seamlessly with the technology he used to weigh his animals.

 “Since I became an AgriWebb user, I have never passed up on an opportunity to take accurate weight measures of anything that comes across our scale,” John said.
 “It is simply too easy not to take advantage of the live session feature and Tru-Test compatibility.”

-The shift in record-keeping wasn’t the only change.
-John’s business strategy evolved, too.
-Before adopting AgriWebb, he focused primarily on key performance indicators (KPIs) such as weaning weights, believing that bigger calves meant bigger profits.
+The shift to digital record-keeping wasn’t the only change on John’s ranch, his business strategy evolved, too.
+Before adopting AgriWebb, he focused primarily on key performance indicators (KPIs) like weaning weights, believing that bigger calves meant bigger profits.

-However, after analyzing various reports, he uncovered inefficiencies in his approach.
-With AgriWebb’s insights, John adjusted his management strategy—expanding his mature cow herd while reducing the average size of each animal (1,200lbs).
-He also introduced genetics aimed at producing smaller, more resource-efficient calves (42% weaned calf weight relative to mature body weight).
+However, after analyzing various reports in AgriWebb, he uncovered inefficiencies in his approach.
+With AgriWebb’s insights, John adjusted his management strategy, expanding his mature cow herd while reducing the average size of each animal to 1,200 lbs.
+He also introduced genetics aimed at producing smaller, more resource-efficient calves, achieving a 42% weaned calf weight relative to mature body weight.

-These changes, powered by better data and informed decision-making, allowed John to improve herd efficiency, increase calving success, and optimize resource allocation.
+These changes, powered by better data and informed decision-making, allowed John to improve his herd’s efficiency, increase his calving success and optimize his resource allocation.
 The result?
 A more resilient operation with higher cash flow, leading to a more profitable ranch.

 Key improvements